flutter/website/cookbook/index.md

 This cookbook contains recipes that demonstrate how to solve common problems while writing Flutter apps.
 Each recipe is self-contained and can be used as reference to help you build up an application.
+Also available in [PDF](/downloads/Flutter%20Cookbook.pdf).

 ## Design basics